JamesParrott/sDNA_GH/README.md

 ###### Auto-run tool rules.
 The `auto_` options control automatic insertion of extra support tools, into an sDNA component's list of tools.
-These extra tools can allow sDNA components to do anything between simply being pure wrappers around the sDNA command line interface, to carrying out an entire workflow from Rhino geometry and User Text, finshing with recolouring the Rhino Geometry with the sDNA results.
+These extra tools can allow sDNA components to do anything between simply being pure wrappers around the sDNA command line interface, to carrying out an entire workflow from Rhino geometry and User Text, finishing with recolouring the Rhino Geometry with the sDNA results.
 Running tools within a single component should be faster and require less memory, as the Data and Geometry is all kept as the internal data structure (a `gdm`) between tools, instead of being transformed into Grasshopper native form after each component runs, and into Python `gdm` form again when the next component runs.

 If `auto_read_User_Text` is true, all sDNA components attempt to check, if any read_User_Text components are already connected to its inputs (upstream).
 If not, the sDNA component will insert the read_User_Text tool before all instances of the auto_write_Shp tool (which is run before each sDNA tool if `auto_write_Shp` is true, as above).
 Similarly, if `auto_get_Geom` is true, Read_Geom is run before all instances of read_User_Text.
 So if all `auto_` options are true, an sDNA component will take in geometry from Rhino directly, write it to a shapefile, run the analysis in sDNA, read in the output shapefile (data and shapes), parse the data, and recolour the original Rhino polylines.  **WARNING!
 If a valid file path was not specified in `file` or `input` on a preceding Write_Shp component, and that file was used by an sDNA tool, sDNA components will delete input shapefiles with default names if `strict_no_del` = false, `overwrite_shp` = false, and `del_after_sDNA` = true.**
 The sDNA tool descriptions below are copied almost verbatim from the [sDNA manual](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#skim-matrix):